efemaer/terrawiz/README.md

 ### Sources

-TerraWiz uses a URI-style format to specify what to scan:
+Terrawiz uses a URI-style format to specify what to scan:

 | Format            | Description                          | Examples                     |
 | ----------------- | ------------------------------------ | ---------------------------- |